james-cole2015/aws_security_labs/week-04/README.md

 ## Week 04 Challenge:
+### Problem statement:
+          Customer has 4 groups that have EC2 instances in AWS.
+Production, Development, Testing, Application.
+          The Production group should only be allowed to have access to the Production resources.
+They should not have access to the Development, Testing, or Application resources.
+They MAY be allowed to list or see the resources, but not have access to interact with them.
 ## Week 04 - PreReqs:
 - Create a keypair.
 If you still have the keypair from last week, that will be fine.
 However, if you've deleted it from your machine, then you will need to create a new keypair.